kodecocodes/swift-algorithm-club/Union-Find/README.markdown

-There are also helper method to just check that two elements is in the same set:
+There is also helper method to just check that two elements is in the same set:

 ```swift
 public mutating func inSameSet(firstElement: T, and secondElement: T) -> Bool {